syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 ##  Adding attachment to a PDF document

-The below code snippet shows how to add a text file attachment to a PDF document.
+The following code example shows how to add a text file attachment to a PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF document
+//Creates a new PDF document

 PdfDocument document = new PdfDocument();

-//Create an attachment
+//Creates an attachment

 PdfAttachment attachment = new PdfAttachment("Input.txt");